Rottenburger/portfolio-website/README.md

 * `tailwind.config.ts`: This is the tailwind configuration file.
 * `next.config.mjs`: This is the next configuration file.
 * `postcss.config.mjs`: This is the postcss configuration file.

+## Hosting / DevOps

+This website is built using Vercel's front-end deployment framework